 In January 2013, I attended the Firefox OS App Day in Vancouver.
 We built a web application which computes the likelihood that a person catches the flu by collecting/analyzing data from Twitter.
 You can read more about this project from Predicting Flu!

 In January 2013, I joined Seeker Solutions: a company whose focus is on using natural language processing and machine learning technologies for health informatics domain.
 In Seeker I'm invloved in building software technologies using ML algorithms to solve NLP problems.

-In Fall 2012, I did an extensive research in the area of computational advertisement for Red Brick Media company.
-My focus was on designing/developing strategies to compute & show ads with the highest conversion rates to web users.
+From Fall 2012, I have been doing an extensive research in the area of computational advertising for Red Brick Media company.
+My focus was on designing/developing algorithms to find & show ads with the high conversion rates to web users.
 We formulated ad-selection problem as Multi-Armed Bandit problem which is a classical paradigm in Machine Learning.
-I used machine learning, data mining, probability and statistics in order to analyze big advertisement data and devise efficient ad selection strategies.
+We applied machine learning, data mining, probability and statistics in order to analyze big advertisement data and devise efficient ad selection strategies.

 In December 2012 I attended the AngelHack Fall 2012 event in Seattle.
 The conference was a program for mentorship and fundraising for entrepreneurs.
 We designed/implemented a mobile crowdsensing application (for iPhone/Android) to detect/track/display real time events.
 The mobile application had four major components: sensing component (reading from GPS, audio, accelerometer, bluetooth, and etc.), machine learning component, sharing real-time data componet, and data visualization component.

 I attended a 24-hour AbeBooks Hackathon event on Friday Sep 28, 2012.
 There, we built a web application (using Amazon Web Service) which uses machine learning & data mining for analyzing big data.